Our Mission

 On a more personal note, Ui grew up in a traditional Korean family-valued home, and unfortunately a home that included years of domestic violence.
 Ui and his sister begged their mother to leave for her well-being for as long as he can remember.
 As a Korean immigrant that could not speak English in a city where an Asian community was non-existent, she chose to stay and protect her children.
 When Ui first read CPAF’s mission and the services they provide, he knew this is an organization that he needed to be a part of.

-May K. Chan (Treasurer) is the Senior Vice President, General Counsel, and Sustainability Officer of Cathay Bank.
+• May K. Chan (Treasurer) is the Senior Vice President, General Counsel, and Sustainability Officer of Cathay Bank.
 As General Counsel, she is responsible for overseeing all legal matters at Cathay Bank and providing legal guidance to all areas of the Bank including Corporate Governance, Lending, Credit, Operations, Risk and Compliance, BSA, ESG disclosures, and Human Resources.

 Prior to her current role at Cathay Bank, she was a senior associate with Latham & Watkins in their Finance Department.
 Her practice focuses on the representation of lenders, borrowers, investment fund advisors, institutional investors and equity sponsors in complex financing transactions and other general transactional matters.
 She has particular experience in asset-based, acquisition, and working capital financing.

-Anchulee Raongthum (Secretary) is the Director of Outreach, Education and Support at A Square Group, LLC (ASG), a minority woman-owned small business that provides IT and professional services to the Federal government.
+• Anchulee Raongthum (Secretary) is the Director of Outreach, Education and Support at A Square Group, LLC (ASG), a minority woman-owned business that provides IT and professional services to the Federal government.
 Her professional background spans business development, sales, outreach, project management, and management of various public health programs including Medi-Cal, Healthy Families, Healthy Kids, Medicare, Covered California and the Federal Health Insurance Marketplace.
-The current program she works on supports consumers nationwide in accessing and enrolling in affordable health coverage through the Federal Health Insurance Marketplace (i.e., HealthCare.gov).
+She currently oversees Outreach, Marketing, and Learning related programs for ASG and the Federal Civilian health sector.

 Anchulee holds an M.S. in Instructional Design & Technology, MBA in Health Care Management, B.S. in Anthropology, and a B.A. in International Development Studies with an emphasis in Latin Communities.
 She has 20 years of nonprofit and health care experience, and her teams have won various awards for multicultural, public relations, and community outreach campaigns.
 Anchulee is also a current and founding Board Member of Refugee Children Center, Inc (RCC).

-Anchulee is happily married to Lane, who is a film and T.V. editor who loves surfing and photography.
+Anchulee is happily married to Lane, who is a film and television editor who loves surfing and photography.
 Together, they have two adorable, clever and loving kitties (Anchovy and Sharkfin Soup).
 In her spare time, Anchulee loves traveling, cooking, experimenting with recipes, watching other people cook on YouTube, and eating.
 She also loves designing jewelry and posting creations to her Etsy shop, “LA Jewelry Studio,” which serves as a fundraising arm for her nonprofit work for CPAF and RCC.

-Sylvia Fong is a progressive, high-impact global HR executive with over 25 years of advancing people strategies to deliver business value across developed and emerging markets.
+• Sylvia Fong is a progressive, high-impact global HR executive with over 25 years of advancing people strategies to deliver business value across developed and emerging markets.
 She led global HR teams and programs with Kimberly Clark and has worked with a diverse group of organizations, including The Los Angeles Times, Atlantic Richfield Company (ARCO), JC Penney, and Dean Foods.

-Deborah Yoon Jones is a Principal at Polsinelli LLP.
+• Deborah Yoon Jones is a Principal at Polsinelli LLP.
 Previously a partner and business litigator at the Alston & Bird’s Litigation & Trial Practice Group, Debbie's clients include education clients, chemical companies, financial institutions and servicers, retail petroleum companies, telecommunications carriers, commercial real estate landlords and developers, real estate agents, and other businesses and individual business owners.

 She has litigated a wide variety of disputes in California state and federal courts, including matters involving general business concerns, consumer-based claims, commercial and residential foreclosures, unfair debt collection issues (FDCPA, FCRA, Rosenthal Act, etc.), unlawful detainer and commercial leasing disputes, commercial and residential easements, franchise matters involving the Petroleum Marketing Practices Act (PMPA), and real estate broker/agent commissions.